inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

    described as standard and basic.

-   A standard competency, or workshop material competency, is the minimum requirement of participants which encapsulatestheir knowledge, attitude, and skill that need to be achieved.
+   A standard competency, or workshop material competency, is the minimum requirement of participants which encapsulates their knowledge, attitude, and skill that need to be achieved.

    A basic competency is an individual skill that needs to be mastered by the